College of Arts, Social Sciences, and Humanities/School of Visual and Performing Arts

 Advising

-All students in the College of Arts, Social Sciences, and Humanities/School of Visual and Performing Arts who have declared majors are assigned to faculty advisors.
+Students in the College of Arts, Social Sciences, and Humanities/School of Visual and Performing Arts who have declared majors are primarily assigned to faculty advisors.
 Advisors provide guidance and assistance to develop plans for post-college experiences.
-Students and their advisors are provided with Advisement Reports (AR) that assist them in monitoring progress toward meeting degree requirements.
+Students and advisors are provided with Advisement Reports (AR) to assist them in monitoring progress toward meeting degree requirements.
 Degrees are verified in the dean’s office.
 Students are encouraged to come to the dean's academic services office to review progress toward the degree during their junior year.

 College of Arts, Social Sciences, and Humanities (CASSH/VPA) Bachelor of Arts core requirements